couple holding keys

 What Is Crowdfunding?
 Definition & Examples

-Entrepreneurs may raise money from the public through social media platforms or crowdfunding websites.
-This is an alternate take on the traditional methods of financing a business through equity or debt.
+Crowdfunding is an alternate take on traditional methods of financing a business through equity or debt.
 Crowdfunding offers some advantages to business owners who may not qualify for traditional loans or would prefer to avoid them.
-There are, however, some potential downsides to know if you’re interested in exploring crowdfunding for business.
+Crowdfunding does come with some downsides, and crowdfunding websites can be tricky.

 What Is Crowdfunding?